 Course introduces the foundational concepts and laws of physics and their connection to the engineering disciplines.
 Course requirements consist of daily participation, weekly quizzes, daily homework assignments and a midterm and final exam.

-After successfully completing the summer on-campus or online intensive, you will begin your first year of studies in the fall semester alongside other the School of Engineering students.
-You may be limited to 13 credits in your first semester and take the following courses: English, Math, Chemistry, and Engineering and Technology Forum.
-English and Math courses are based on placement exam results.
-Additionally, you are required to attend weekly tutorial sessions.
+After successfully completing the summer on-site or online intensive, you will begin your first year of studies in the fall semester alongside other the School of Engineering students.
+You may be limited to 13 credits in your first semester and take the following courses: Expository Writing, Math, Chemistry, and Engineering and Technology Forum.
+Expository Writing and Math courses are based on placement exam results.
+Additionally, you are required to attend weekly tutorial sessions and take up to two pass/fail GS courses dedicated to enhancing time management and study skills.
 Academic progress is monitored by the GS staff via weekly advisement sessions.

-You may take a full load of up to 17 credits if you have satisfactorily completed your first semester of studies.
-Courses to be taken will be determined in consultation with you and your GS Adviser.
+You may take a full load of up to 18 credits if you have satisfactorily completed your first semester of studies.
+Courses to be taken will be determined in consultation with you and your GS Advisor.
 Tutoring and advisement sessions are also required in the spring semester.

 At the end of the first year, you must achieve a minimum cumulative grade point average of “C,” or 2.0, and must complete a minimum of 24 credits in order to remain at the School of Engineering.
-If you successfully complete your first year according to the above-set standards and meet published programmatic requirements, you will be transferred to the departmental advisor in your major department.
+If you successfully complete your first year according to the above-set standards and meet published programmatic requirements, you will be transferred to the departmental advisor for your major.